We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Sounds great, right?
 Well, the price is even better.
 Our research shows that if you add cover for a $6,000 ring to your home contents insurance, it could cost less than $4 a week.
 Hooray!

-What are my engagement ring insurance options?
+What is engagement ring insurance?

 What does engagement ring insurance cover?

 If you get engagement ring insurance, you'll be covered for a variety of different scenarios, including:

 Accidental damage to your ring

 Incidents that occur at home or away from home

 Remember though, in some cases you'll have to upgrade your policy to include personal effects cover or portable contents insurance.
 Without it, you wouldn't be covered for loss or damage to your ring that happened outside the home.

 If you do decide to cover your ring under your home contents policy, make sure the full value would be covered.
 This may mean specifying the value of your ring and having it valued.
 If you don't specify the item and its value, you might find you can only claim back a fraction of the cost.